gap-packages/JupyterKernel/README.md

 ## Installation

-**Note: If you need to reinstall GAP, you will also need to re-run `pip3 install .`, and re-add the Jupyter kernel to your PATH**
+**Note: If you need to reinstall this package, you will also need to re-run `pip3 install .`, and re-add the Jupyter kernel to your PATH**

-### Dependencies and GAP installation
+### Dependencies and installation

-Download and unpack the corresponsing archive from the GAP website at
+Download and unpack the corresponding archive from the GAP website at

   <https://www.gap-system.org/Releases/>